andikleen/pmu-tools/ucevent/README.md

 # Supported systems and configurations

-ucevent currently only supports Intel Xeon E5 2600 series (codename Sandy Bridge EP) The BIOS also needs to expose the uncore monitoring PCI devices (this is often disabled by default and, depending on the system, may need a BIOS update to enable).
+ucevent currently only supports Intel Xeon E5 2600 series (codename Sandy Bridge EP)

+For the QPI and memory controller metrics the BIOS also needs to expose the uncore monitoring PCI devices (this is often disabled by default and, depending on the system, may need a BIOS update to enable).

+When the BIOS does not support these devices only a subset (mostly power management) of the uncore monitoring is available.
+Enabling them may also require setting a BIOS option.

 You can check in lspci if the monitoring devices are available.
 It should show output similar to this: